 If you’ve got time, do a detour through towns like Maleny and Montville to see this side of the region, with waterfalls and mountain views.
 I’ve got some specific suggestions of what to do in my story about places to visit on the Sunshine Coast.

-Along the beaches of the Sunshine Coast, you are spoiled for choice for towns to stay the night in.
+Along the beaches of the Sunshine Coast, you are spoiled for choices of towns where to stay the night.
 Caloundra, Mooloolaba, and Coolum are all good options.
 But I’m going to suggest you head for Noosa.

 Partly it’s so you can explore the region without backtracking to your accommodation – but it’s also because this is the most famous part of the Sunshine Coast and you want to see the best of the best, right?